🖋️

 Sockets define what kind of message the node receives and sends out.

-When you are making a Provisional node or a request at Marketplace, you can set up the node's socket.
+When you are making a or a , you can set up the node's socket.

 If you know what data will "come in," choose the group and the type of socket from the list (1).
 In this example, this is the Common group and AnyData type.